 Visitor Sarasota County 1710 Main St., SARASOTA, FL 34236.
 Phone:(941)706-1253 or (800)522-9799

-Westfield Sarasota Square, 8201 S. Tamiami Tr., includes JCPenney, Macy's and Sears among its 125 stores.
+Westfield Sarasota Square, 8201 S. Tamiami Tr., includes JCPenney, H&M and Old Navy among its 125 stores.
 St. Armands Circle and the vicinity contain more than 140 shops.
-Macy's is the anchor at Westfield Southgate Mall, 3501 S. Tamiami Tr.
+Macy's is the anchor at Westfield Siesta Key, 3501 S. Tamiami Tr.
 The Mall at University Town Center, off I-75 exit 213 at the junction of Cattleman Road and University Parkway, is anchored by Dillard's, Macy's and Saks Fifth Avenue and has more than 100 stores and restaurants.

 Historic Spanish Point